kaleidawave/ezno/checker/specification/specification.md

 obj.value = 5;
 ```

+> TODO could the error be better?

-- Type 5 does not meet property constraint string
+- Argument of type 5 is not assignable to parameter of type string (in setter)

 #### Setter side effect